-We have also included on figure 1 an arrangement of onset to corneal injury thresholds from CO2 laser radiation (see square markers on figure 1).7 The data follows the trend similar to that observed by Stoll and others.
+We have also included on Figure 1 an arrangement of onset to corneal injury thresholds from CO_2 laser radiation (see square markers on Figure 1)^[7].
+The data follows the trend similar to observed by Stoll and others.
 The range of scatter in the data is thought to be mainly due to the use of different corneal image sizes.

-Stoll's results can be theoretically extended to include heat flux rates over 40 cal/cm2/sec experimentally observed, and they are represented by line (D) on figure 1.
+Stoll's results can be theoretically extended to include heat flux rates over 40cal/cm2/sec experimentally observed, and they are represented by line (D) on Figure 1.
 The observed and extrapolated data lines A and D can be expressed analytically as:

-$t = 1.3 H^{-1.43}$, (Equation 1)
+$$t = 1.3 H^{-1.43}$$ (Equation 1)

-where t is time to second-degree burn in seconds, H is heat flux in $cal/cm^2/sec$.
+where t is time to second degree burn in seconds, H is heat flux in cal/cm2/sec.

-As an example of using equation 1, the projected time to second-degree burn at a heat flux rate of 2 call cm^2 /sec is approx 0.5 sec.
-During this time interval the skin would be exposed to a total of 1 cal/cm2 incident energy (2 cal/cm2/sec x 0.5 sec = 1 cal/cm2), whereas at 30 cal/cm2/sec flux the time to second-degree burn is equal to 0.01 sec resulting in only 0.3 cal/cm2 incident energy exposure but inducing, nevertheless, the same burn severity as the former less intense and more lasting exposure.
+IED LIMITED PARTNERSHIP II • WWW.IED.CA CANADA'S LEADING ELECTRICAL SUPPLY NETWORK As an example of using the Equation 1, the projected time to second degree burn at a heat flux rate of 2 cal/cm2/sec is approx 0.5 sec.
+During this time interval the skin would be exposed to a total of 1 cal/cm2 incident energy (2 cal/cm2/sec x 0.5 sec = 1 cal/cm2), whereas at 30 cal/cm2/sec flux the time to second degree burn is equal to 0.01 sec resulting in only 0.3 cal/cm2 incident energy exposure but inducing nevertheless the same burn severity as the former less intense and more lasting exposure.